nylander/Parse_MrBayes_Ancestral_States/README.md

 - Johan.Nylander\@nbis.se

 The software MrBayes have the capacity of inferring ancestral character states.
-The results are summarized in the `.p` file.
-This script parses the MrBayes output and saves the actual states or sequence, with the highest posterior probability as a fasta file.
+The results are summarized in the `.pstat` file.
+This script parses the MrBayes output and saves the actual states or sequence, with the highest posterior probability, as a fasta-formatted file.

-**NOTE: beta version - Caveat Emptor**
+**NOTE: Beta version - Caveat Emptor!**

 ## Set up MrBayes to do the ancestral reconstructions